CLAT Scores

 New answer posted

-CLAT required cutoff ranks depends on multiple factors, such as round, category, course and quota.
-If you belong to the General AI category, the maximum cutoff required was 148 for the NALSAR B.A.
+CLAT required cutoff ranks depend on multiple factors, such as round, category, course and quota.
+If you belong to the General AI category, the maximum cutoff required was 168 for admission to the B.A.
 LL.B.
-(Hons.) course in the first round.
-Similary, for admission to the LLM course, the maximum cutoff required was 108.
+(Hons.) course.
+For LLM admission, the maximum cutoff rank required was 124.
+Candidates can refer to the table below to view the round-wise cutoff 2026 for both courses in the General category under the AI quota:

 To raise grievances on the CLAT 2026 Result, log in to your account on the Consortium of NLUs website (consortiumofnlus.ac.in), find the 'Submit Grievance' button, detail your issue (score/rank discrepancy, conduct) with supporting proof within the specified time, and submit online; accepted grievances might lead to result corrections.